RisingInIris2017/RisingInIris2017/read_me_full.md

 I also joined the [CurseForge Promotion Association(CFPA)](https://cfpa.team/) Team, working as a Minecraft Mod translator.

 You can find my avatar in the Contributors List.
-#### Minecraft Mod-pack Making
-I am fond of making Minecraft Mod pack.

-I have not published my modpacks, most of my packs are used on my Minecraft server as I mention below.

-Maybe there will be my modpack on CurseForge one day.
 #### Minecraft Server Hosting
 [@kurisu93](https://github.com/kurisu93), Yuuki1(Currently not signed GitHub up yet) and I, own a Minecraft server project called MARYT.